pa2si/tortuga-storytelling/README.md

-v 1.0.16
+v 1.0.17

 What's new:

-- dynamic bg size for hero and about section adapted. className: mobile-bg-adjust
+- NEXT_PUBLIC_BASE_URL and fallback updated to the actual domain!

 Done: